zumbov2/deeplr/README.md

 This R package is an interface to the [DeepL Translator API](https://www.deepl.com/api.html) that translates texts between different languages.
 The following languages are currently available: English (`EN`), German (`DE`), French (`FR`), Spanish (`ES`), Italian (`IT`), Dutch (`NL`) and Polish (`PL`).

 Access to the official API is subject to a monthly fee (see [DeepL Pro](https://www.deepl.com/pro.html)).
-You can currently translate 1,000,000 characters per month for 20 euros (see [DeepL Pro Pricing](https://www.deepl.com/pro-pricing.html)).
-However, almost identical API calls can be made via JSON-RPC.
-No authentication key is required to use this service.
+You can currently translate 1,000,000 characters per month for 20 euros (see [DeepL Pro Pricing](https://www.deepl.com/pro-pricing.html)). **However, almost identical API calls can be made via JSON-RPC.
+No authentication key is required to use this service.** `deeplr` includes functions for both types of API calls.
+The names of the functions for which *no* authentication key is required end with a 2 (e.g. `translate2`).

 ## Installation
 The version 0.1.0 is on CRAN, and you can install it by: